Skip to content

 # If specific package fails, try:

-pkg> add PackageName@latest
+pkg> add PackageName@<version>

 Step 3: Install Gurobi Solver